MG Software.

 What is Generative AI? - Explanation & Meaning

-• A marketing agency deploying generative AI to create personalized campaign copy in multiple languages, reducing campaign production time from two weeks to two days.
+• A marketing agency deploying generative AI to create personalized campaign copy in six languages.
+The system accounts for brand voice, audience segments, and local cultural nuances in every market.
+Multichannel campaign production time dropped from two weeks to two days while conversion rates improved by 17% compared to manually written copy.

-• A software company using AI-powered code assistants to generate boilerplate code, write unit tests, and accelerate code reviews, boosting developer productivity by 35%.
+• A software company using AI-powered code assistants to generate boilerplate code, write unit tests, and accelerate code reviews.
+Developers spend less time on repetitive coding tasks, boosting overall development productivity by 35% and significantly shortening the time-to-market for new product features across the organization.

 Related terms